carbonplan/research/articles/dac-calculator-explainer/index.md

 Techno-economic analyses (TEAs) for emerging technologies, such as DAC, rely heavily on assumptions about which parameters are included in the "boundary" of the analysis.
 These parameters then act as knobs that, when turned, affect the overall estimate of net removal cost in units of $/tCO₂eq.
 Transparency about the assumptions underlying any TEA are critical, as is understanding how changing parameters impacts cost estimates.

-Our calculator estimates the cost of a given DAC technology explicitly linked to the energy resource used to power it.
-In other words, the cost not only includes building the DAC facility, but also the energy resource.
-We do not, however, include costs for transportation or storage.
+Our calculator estimates the cost of DAC explicitly linked to the energy resource used to power it.
+In other words, the cost not only includes building the DAC facility, but also building the infrastructure to generate heat and power.
+We do not, however, include transportation or storage costs.
 The “boundary condition” diagram below shows which costs are included.

 <BoundaryCondition />